Falls are a common cause of injuries, and many falls are the result of people slipping or tripping because of hazards on other people’s property.

 Be sure to take as many photographs as you can of everything involved in the scene of your accident.
 You will definitely want to be sure to get multiple pictures of whatever caused your accident from different angles and distances.

-If there were any people who happened to see your accident, ask them for their names and phone numbers.
+If any people happened to see your accident, ask them for their names and phone numbers.
 When you cannot take these steps yourself, then ask a friend, family member, or neighbor to do this for you.